Code-Institute-Submissions/ellenstafford/README.md

   - Zamar is an online image conversion tool.
 It was used to convert images from JPEG > PNG, from PNG > WEBP and vice versa.

 - [Ezgif.com](https://ezgif.com/webp-to-png)
   - Ezgif is an online gif editior and image editor.
-It was used to convert webP back to PNG format.
+It was used to convert webP back to PNG format and resize gif images.

 -----